 Know before you go

 Sebastian Inlet State Park is located on Florida’s East Coast straddling Brevard County and Indian River County in Melbourne Beach.
+The park has the Atlantic Ocean on one side, and Indian River Lagoon on the other.
 It’s considered one of the busiest parks and often reaches capacity; on weekends and during school breaks it’s not uncommon for it to close to visitors before 9am.

 Entrance to the park is $8 per vehicle which is a bit pricier than some of the other state parks, but this one has more to offer and I think the extra couple of dollars is worth it.
 You can reenter the park if you leave so keep your admission receipt somewhere safe – however if the park has closed to capacity at that point, you’re out of luck.

 Credit cards are accepted and you can pay online in advance (if you’re going to do this it’s advisable to call ahead to make sure they’re not at capacity already that day) and exact change is needed if paying with cash.

 The park is comprised of a large beach, fishing jetties, a shallow tide pool, two museums, a restaurant, a campground for tents and RVs, and a boat ramp.
 So as you can see, plenty to do!
 You could easily spend a whole day at the park, and there’s definitely enough to do if you want to book a camping spot and spend a few days.

 Getting to Sebastian Inlet State Park